borbul2007/mnt-homeworks/08-ansible-02-playbook/playbook/README.md

 ## Installation
 This ansible playbook supports the following,
-- Install ClickHouse and Vector
+- Install ClickHouse and create logs database.
-- Configure Vector
+- Install and Configure Vector.

 ### Prerequisite
 - **Ansible 2.9+**